loh-tar/cpd/README.md

 ### TODO

-  - Respect the home dir of the jobs
   - Add command to view the various log files
   - Progress info about each running job
   - [Done(?)
 Please test -o] Full _cp_ support